400+ Foods High in Lectins and Lectin-Free Food List [PDF]

 According to studies, it is precisely lectins in grain that can cause injuries to the intestinal wall.

-And this concentrated load of foods high in lectins, such as wheat, can cause considerable damage to the intestinal wall (Haupt-Jorgensen et al. 20186).
+This concentrated load of foods high in lectins, such as wheat, can cause considerable damage to the intestinal wall (Haupt-Jorgensen et al. 20187).

-Because it is not a large protein like other lectins, but a tiny one, it passes through loopholes in the intestinal wall more easily.
+Because it is not a large protein like other lectins but a tiny one, it easily passes through loopholes in the intestinal wall.

-Thus, lectins contained in grains make it possible for a wide variety of harmful substances and pathogens to trigger a multitude of diseases.
+Thus, lectins in grains make it possible for a wide variety of harmful substances and pathogens to trigger many diseases.

 Whole grain bread is full of aggressive lectins